In the conclave which followed the death of Pope Gregory XIII in April 1585 the cardinals soon reached

 The trial of Giordano Bruno was not the only great trial of the period covered in this page.

-During the pontificate of Pope Gregory XIII in the general disregard of the law Cardinal Montalto felt compelled to tolerate the assassination of his nephew Francesco Mignucci, killed by Paolo Giordano Orsini who was in love with Vittoria Accoramboni, Francesco's wife.
+During the pontificate of Pope Gregory XIII in the general disregard of the law Cardinal Montalto was forced to tolerate the assassination of his nephew Francesco Mignucci, by Paolo Giordano Orsini who was in love with Vittoria Accoramboni, Francesco's wife.

-Once elected pope, Cardinal Montalto wanted to show he meant what he now preached as Pope Sixtus V about the force of the law.
+Once elected pope, Cardinal Montalto wanted to show he meant what he now preached about the force of the law.
 Adultery was officially regarded as a serious offence and was punished by death.
-In 1585 Roberto Altemps, son of Cardinal Marco Sittico Altemps, was charged with raping a young girl: this crime was usually settled with marriage, but Roberto had just married an Orsini; he was therefore tried and sentenced to death: his father vainly called for mercy: the pope was unmoved and Roberto was beheaded.
+In 1585 Roberto Altemps, son of Cardinal Marco Sittico Altemps, was charged with raping a young girl: this crime was usually settled with marriage, but Roberto was already married; he was therefore tried and sentenced to death: his father vainly called for mercy: the Pope was unmoved and Roberto was beheaded.

-In 1599 Francesco Cenci the head of a rich family (with a palace in Rome) disappeared from a castle he owned outside Rome; he had an extremely bad reputation and had been charged with several crimes; rumours spread about an involvement of his relatives in his disappearance; the papal police investigated and soon discovered that four members of the family were involved in Francesco's assassination (Lucrezia, Francesco's second wife; Giacomo and Beatrice son and daughter of Francesco's first marriage; Bernardo, a young boy, son of Francesco and Lucrezia).
+In 1599 Francesco Cenci the head of a rich family (with several palaces and fiefdoms) disappeared from a castle he owned outside Rome; he had an extremely bad reputation and had been charged with several crimes; rumours spread about an involvement of his relatives in his disappearance; the papal police investigated and soon discovered that four members of the family were involved in Francesco's assassination (Lucrezia, Francesco's second wife; Giacomo and Beatrice son and daughter of Francesco's first marriage; Bernardo, a young boy, son of Francesco and Lucrezia).

-in what was a sort of mute criticism of the severity shown by Pope Sixtus V. He buried his son outside the chapel:
+in what was a sort of mute criticism of the inflexibility shown by Pope Sixtus V. He buried his son outside the chapel:

 a lengthy inscription lists the positions held by Roberto in his short life: Immature extinctu (immaturely dead)